rcornwell/sims/README.md

 This is a new simulator.
 Will pass 1904E/1905E CPU diagnostics (FLIT).
 Will boot paper tape executive E4BM and tape executive E6RM.
-Still need to add more devices and test with Goerge 2 and 3.
+Still need to add more devices and test with George 2 and 3.

   The CPU can be configured for model A, B or C type system.
 Or models 1901 throgh 1909.
 Paging is currently not supported.
 Both standard interface and older non-standard interface